dirkwhoffmann/vAmiga/Documentation/Developer/SuperHires.md

 #endif
 ```

 The definition of this macro reveals the trick vAmiga uses to keep the performance penalty low.
-If `TPP` is equal 1, this macro is a direct mapping.
-In other words: If `TPP` is equal 1, a `Texel` is a 32-bit value.
+If `TPP` equals 1, this macro is a direct mapping.
+In other words: If `TPP` equals 1, a `Texel` is a 32-bit value.
 If `TPP` equals 2, the `TEXEL` macro repeats the RGBA pattern.
 This means that the generated 64-bit value will represent the same RGBA value twice in a row.
 Thus, when the emulator sets a single texel in the texture, it actually sets two texels because a texel is always 32-bit on the GPU side.
 Since writing a 64-bit value is about as fast as writing a 32-bit value, the actual `TPP` value has no relevant impact on vAmiga’s performance.
 Of course, we have to pay a price on the GPU side.
 Since the emulator texture has doubled in size, the GPU has to move around twice as much memory for each frame.

 Also, hiding the actual texture size in the `Texel` data type prevents the code quality to degrade.
 From the emulator side, the horizontal texture size appears to be independent of the `TPP` value, since everything is counted in texels.
 As a result, the same code can be used for both possible `TPP` values and there is no need to clutter the code with a large amount of `if` statements.